Maine School Counselor Certification

 Step 2: Submit to a Criminal Background Check

 All applicants must undergo a criminal background check, which includes fingerprinting.
-You must create an account with the Maine Educator Information System (MEIS) and then register with IdentoGo to make an appointment to have your fingerprints taken.
+You’ll need to create an account with the Maine Educator Information System (MEIS) and then register with IdentoGo to make an appointment to have your fingerprints taken.

-Learn more about Maine Department of Education’s background check and fingerprinting requirements here.
+Learn more about the Maine Department of Education’s background check and fingerprinting requirements here.

 Step 4: Know the Fees